Underwood-Inc/idling.app__UI/CI_TESTS.README.md

 The diagram above shows how our CI jobs depend on each other:
 - Both test jobs (Playwright and Jest) depend on the Setup job
+- Each test job creates its own results comment
 - SonarCloud analysis runs only after both test jobs complete
 - Test jobs run in parallel to optimize pipeline execution time